farlee2121/Fake-StrongTargets/README.md

 ### Fsx/script usage

-Usage in a script-based build is the same, just reference the (coming soon) nuget package.
+Usage in a script-based build is the same, just reference the nuget package.

 ```fsharp
 #r "paket: